cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 handle peak loads based on metrics monitoring.

-* *High Availability*: Elastic Beanstalk provides easy health check based load balancing options to ensure high avialability of the web application.
+* *High Availability*: Elastic Beanstalk provides easy health check based load balancing options to ensure high availability of the web application.

-* *Complete source control*: The user has freedom to select the AWS resources and has full control over the infrastructure powering the application using the Elastic Beanstalk management capabilities.
+* *Complete source control*: The user has freedom to select the AWS resources and has full control over the infrastructure powering the application using Elastic Beanstalk management capabilities.

 * *Fully Managed*: With Elastic Beanstalk, AWS manages actvities like hardware provisioning, set up and configuration, software patching, database backups